-The implications for your health and livelihood can be significant, but it is highly likely that if a workplace injury involves machinery or a piece of equipment, you can make a no win no fee personal injury claim.
+The long term effects on your job and your health can be significant.
+It is highly likely that if you’ve suffered workplace injuries from machinery or a piece of equipment, you can make a no win no fee personal injury claim.

-To find out whether you could make a claim, contact an expert legal adviser for free on 0800 234 6438.
-Or, if you’d prefer, you can fill in the secure online form on this page to arrange a call back.
+To find out whether you could make a claim for equipment accidents, contact us for free on 0800 234 6438.
+Or, if you’d prefer, you can fill in our secure online form on this page to arrange a call back.

-The fifth most common kind of non-fatal workplace injury in 2018/2019 was contact with moving machinery, according to the Health & Safety Executive (HSE).
-The Labour Force Survey said there were 44,000 incidents involving machine, to and 2,615 incidents were reported according to RIDDOR (Reporting of Injuries, Diseases and Dangerous Occurrences Regulations).
+The fifth most common kind of non-fatal workplace injury in 2018/2019 was contact with moving machinery, according to the Health and Safety Executive (HSE).
+The Labour Force Survey said there were 44,000 incidents involving machine, to and 2,615 incidents were reported to RIDDOR

-Machines and tools are, unsurprisingly, a top risk particularly in the construction sector, with machinery-related accidents accounting for between 2-6% of reported fatal and non-fatal injuries.
+Machines and heavy equipment are, unsurprisingly, a top risk particularly in the construction sector, with machinery accidents accounting for between 2-6% of reported fatal accidents and non-fatal injuries.
 But they can also happen with smaller office machinery.